valeIT/valeIT.github.io/_posts/2017-07-11-Migrating-off-FGTranslator.markdown

 I've been using Microsoft Translator for a few years in [Translatory](https://itunes.apple.com/us/app/translatory-your-personal/id1018240873?&at=1010lHG?mt=8), it has all the features you would expect while being priced way more competitively than Google Translate.

-At the end of last year Microsoft announced that they'd retire the old APIs and would migrate to Azure for all of their services.
+At the end of last year, Microsoft announced that they'd retire the old APIs and would migrate to Azure for all of their services.
 They finally dropped support a few months ago.
-Not too bad, I thought, would just migrate the url to the new one and it will keep working.
+Not too bad, I thought, would just migrate the URL to the new one and it will keep working.

-The sad part, for me, is that making an Azure account requires a credit card linked to your bank account and I don't have one, the one that I have linked to my bank account doesn't work online, and I'm not going to open a third one just for Azure.
+The sad part, for me, is that making an Azure account requires a credit card linked to your bank account and I don't have one, the one that I have linked to my bank account doesn't work online, and I'm not going to open the third one just for Azure.
 I tried to use my prepaid card that I use normally for all purchases, but it was rejected because it was prepaid.
 It was clear that I had to move somewhere else.

 The criteria to decide where to move to:

 - It had to have a free tier
-- After the free tier it needed to have a reasonable pricing structure based on actual use
+- After the free tier, it needed to have a reasonable pricing structure based on actual use
-- It had to be from an established company (seen to many startup closing shops in a few months)
+- It had to be from an established company (seen too many startup closing shops in a few months)
 - It had to support a decent amount of languages.
-The only one i found that fulfilled all of them is [Yandex](https://translate.yandex.com/developers). [^1]
+The only one I found that fulfilled all of them is [Yandex](https://translate.yandex.com/developers). [^1]

 ## Migrating the codebase